twbs/blog/_posts/2013-08-19-bootstrap-3-released.md

 * Over 56,000 stars and 19,000 forks on GitHub (still number one, baby!).
 * Over 9,800 closed issues (that's over 13 a day since we released Bootstrap).
 * Last month, we had nearly 15 million pageviews on our docs (and that barely includes anything from our v3 pre-releases).
-* In the last year, over 3 million downloads, 40% of which have come from the Customizer.
+* In the last year, we've logged over 3 million downloads just from the docs, 40% of which are from the Customizer.

 This was a massive undertaking and it couldn't have come out better.
 Thanks once again to all our contributors and the rest of the community for helping us make this a reality.

 ## What about non-responsive sites?

 With Bootstrap 3 we've gone deep on responsive and mobile first—it's built in and no longer requires a separate stylesheet.
 That's great for most folks, but not everyone needs or wants an adaptive web site or application.
-To help, we've added some documentation and an example that disables the adaptive or responsive features with just a few lines of CSS.
+To help, we've added some documentation and an example that disables the adaptive or responsive features with some extra CSS.

 Check out the [Disabling responsiveness section](http://getbootstrap.com/getting-started/#disable-responsive) or head right to the [non-responsive example](http://getbootstrap.com/examples/non-responsive/) to learn more.